TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/RequestHandling/Index.rst

 * Create and return a PSR-7 response.

-* Call next request handler (which again will be a middleware).
+* Call next request handler (which again can be a middleware).

-* Adjust response received from calling next request handler.
+* Adjust response received from the next request handler.

 .. _request-handling-middleware-examples: